Azure-Samples/cognitive-service-vision-model-customization-python-samples/README.md

 ## Model Customization

 Computer Vision's Model Customization is a custom model training service that allows users like developers to easily train an image classification model (Multiclass only for now) or object detection model, with low-code experience and very little understanding of machine learning or computer vision required.
+The service is available in regions: West US 2, East US, West Europe.

 This is a sample repository demonstrating how to train and predict a custom model with Cognitive Service for Vision, using Python.
 To get started, check out [this tutorial in Python notebook](./docs/cognitive_service_vision_model_customization.ipynb).